Roast Leg of Lamb

 Sprinkle salt and pepper over lamb.

-Place the lamb in oven and roast for 30 minutes.
+Place the lamb in the oven and roast for 30 minutes.
 Baste.

 Reduce temperature to 350 F and continue roasting for about 1 hour.